borealbirds/WildTrax-dataHarmonization/README.md

 ## 3. SURVEY TABLE
 This is the third file that includes the point count data.

 The **SURVEY** attributes identify protocols, species, abundance, and time of the observations.
+No fly-over data should be uploaded in WildTrax.

 The **location** field:
 | Field   | Format   | Description   | Required |